JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Snakehole](https://jackkutilek.itch.io/snakehole) by Jack Kutilek
 Snakehole is a very interesting take on snake puzzles.
 As you might have guessed, there are “holes” that play a big role in the mechanics.
 Exactly how, you’ll need to find out for yourself!
+I will just say that it interacts perfectly with the classic snake puzzle stlyle.
 It only has 8 levels, but each one is large and meaty.
-It is also has some of the nicest visuals in a PuzzleScript game (I guess the bar is low, but it’s pretty hard to make 5x5 pixels look as good as they do in this game).
+It is also has some of the nicest visuals in a PuzzleScript game (I guess the bar is low, but it’s pretty hard to make 5x5 pixels look good).
 This is one of my favorite snake games on this list, since it has both creative mechanics and good levels.
 I found a cute modification to level 7 that makes it harder (admittedly not in a good way), which you can try [here](https://www.puzzlescript.net/play.html?p=2569c0d26a4331cffc7efaa9df88607c).

 ![Snakehole](https://joelthefox.github.io/img/Snakehole.png)